cruxprotocol/js-sdk/README.md

         2. BNS(BlockStack Name Service) Node
         3. Currency symbol map of your wallet
     - To help you get started, you can use `cruxdev` as the value which is already configured for our dev test users.
 It has 5 pre-registered crypto symbols for a fast start.
 You can contact us at [telegram](https://t.me/cruxpay_integration) channel for registration of your own walletClientName.
+3. **privateKey (optional)**
+    - Required to re-initialise the CruxClient with same user across different devices.
+    - For clients using HD derivation paths, recommended to use the path (`m/889'/0/0'`) for CruxPay keypair node derivation with respect to account indices.

 `**Note:** Cruxprotocol JS SDK is case insensetive for cryptocurrency symbols and will always output lowercase symbols.`